yanhuibinly/langmanus/README.md

 >   - Vision-Language LLM for tasks involving image understanding
 > - You can customize the base URLs for all LLMs independently
 > - Each LLM can use different API keys if needed
 > - Jina API key is optional.
-Provide your own key to access a higher rate limit (get your key at [jina.ai](https://jina.ai/))
+Provide your own key to access a higher rate limit (get your API key at [jina.ai](https://jina.ai/))
 > - Tavily search is configured to return a maximum of 5 results (get your API key at [app.tavily.com](https://app.tavily.com/))

 You can copy the `.env.example` file as a template to get started: